About This Chapter

 14. Meriwether Lewis: Biography, Expedition & Facts

-In this lesson we will learn about Meriwether Lewis.
-We will explore his life, and focus specifically on his role as an explorer and mapper of the American frontier.
-We will place his contributions in historical context and understand why he is important.
+Learn about Meriwether Lewis in this lesson.
+Explore his life, and focus specifically on his role as an explorer and mapper of the American frontier.
+Then you can place his contributions in historical context and understand why he is important.

 15. Presidential Election of 1800: Candidates, Summary & Significance

 In this lesson, you'll learn about the candidates who ran for president in 1800, the issues that divided them, the historical significance of the election, and why this election was termed the 'Revolution of 1800.'

 16. The Lewis and Clark Expedition: Route, Timeline & Facts

 Explore the history, routes, and significance of the Lewis and Clark Expedition and test your understanding of early American history, pioneers, and the expansion of the United States.

 Did you know… We have over 160 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page